AT#12: Are Business Architects the new Enterprise Architects?

 A blog post by John Maynen discusses the ‘Battle’ in more detail:

 When speaking with friends that work at the business side, it quickly becomes clear that nobody knows the term ‘business architecture’.
 Therefore my answer to the questions above would be: business architecture must be the focal point of architectural work but we are far away from this vision.
-The current tendency is just a slight shift within a small community of IT people that feel that they should get closer to business.
+The current tendency is just a slight shift within a small community of IT people that feel that they should get closer to business, and managing these employees with software like pay stub generator online.